 Sports also provided an outlet for my defining characteristic: I thoroughly enjoy competition of any shape or form.
 While I did not play baseball in high school to my dad’s dismay, I played soccer, tennis, and ran track and cross-country.
 I even kicked for the football team until the cross-country coach told me to quit (pretty lame but true).
 I graduated with fifteen varsity letters.
 Most importantly, I graduated with lifelong friends.
 While I have lost touch with some over the years, I want all of my teammates and classmates to know that I still have your back.

 I played Division I tennis at James Madison University (Go Dukes!).
 I grew up in the mountains and I always look forward to going back to visit my coach and teammates.
 I just need to find a new place since Dave’s Tavern closed.

 While my accomplishments on the tennis court were few and far between (the only thing similar between high school and college is the height of the net), I began to fuel my competitiveness with schoolwork.
 My senior year, I was the scholar-athlete of the year first-runner up.
 I graduated with degrees in mathematics and computer science while balancing a Division I athletic schedule.

-Even when I have been awake for three days straight at trial or preparing a complicated summary judgment brief in Business Court or Federal Court, I enjoy the time I spend preparing to win.
+Even when I have been awake for three days straight at trial or preparing a complicated summary judgment brief in North Carolina Business Court or Federal Court, I enjoy the time I spend preparing to win.
 I enjoy discussing matters with my Brooks Pierce colleagues, who constitute a large network of highly skilled teammates who want to help me succeed.
 My other teammates are my clients.
-Until I drop from exhaustion (which only my two-year-old can cause), I will do everything in my power to help my clients succeed.
+Until I drop from exhaustion (which only my seven and four-year-old can cause), I will do everything in my power to help my clients succeed.

 It is a badge of honor to do the best that you can in everything you do every day.
 I enjoy every day that I work for Brooks Pierce and every day that I get to work for my clients.